JPMorgan US Momentum Factor ETF JMOM

 Summary

-The portfolio maintains a cost advantage over competitors, priced within the least expensive fee quintile among peers.
+The portfolio maintains a sizable cost advantage over competitors, priced within the lowest fee quintile among peers.

 The strategy's effective investment philosophy supports an Above Average Process Pillar rating.
 Independent of the rating, analysis of the strategy's portfolio shows it has maintained a significant underweight position in quality exposure and an overweight in liquidity exposure compared with category peers.
 Low quality exposure is attributed to stocks with higher financial leverage and lower profitability.
 And a high liquidity exposure is rooted in stocks with higher trading volumes, lending managers more flexibility.
 The strategy’s management team earns an Average People Pillar rating.
 The strategy's parent organization earns the firm an Above Average Parent Pillar rating.
 People Pillar and Parent Pillar ratings for this strategy are indirectly assigned by a Morningstar analyst rather than algorithmically derived.
 Please see the notes following each pillar section for more details.
 The details of assigning methods can be found in each pillar section.